EdPaul1/GroceryList_AngularJS/Readme.md

 ## About

-This is a small project with learning purposes on AngularJS technology and SPA.
+This is a small project with learning purposes on AngularJS technology.
 The project is a grocery list application based on the course 'Angular JS for Beginners' created by 'Stone River eLearning'.